-An important thing to remember when dealing with appendices is the fact that the start of the Appendices must be included in the Table on Contents while each individual appendix cannot be included.
+An important thing to remember when dealing with appendices is that the Appendices section heading must be included in the Table of Contents, but each individual appendix cannot be included.
 In addition, if you have more than one appendix, you must include a List of Appendices section to your frontmatter.
 We'll do that by creating a new style for the individual appendices, and then we'll use the Table of Contents tool to create the List of Appendices.

 Now we just need to use the Table of Contents tool to generate a list based on this style.

-- Go to the References Ribbon, click to expand the Table of Contents menu, and select Insert Table of Contents (Custom Table of Contents on Mac).
+- Go to the References tab, click to open the Table of Contents menu, and select Insert Table of Contents (Custom Table of Contents on Mac).

 - Under the Table of Contents tab select Options.

-- Delete all other priorities leaving only Appendix Subheadings with a priority of 1.
+- Delete all other priorities leaving only Appendix Subheading with a priority of 1.

-Click Ok and when Word asks “would you like to replace the selected table of contents” click No. If you say Yes, it will replace your main Table of Contents, and that would be unfortunate.
+Click OK and when Word asks “would you like to replace the selected table of contents” click No. If you say Yes, it will replace your main Table of Contents, and that would be unfortunate.
 Selecting No will leave it alone and instead create a second table that just has the appendices listed in them.